Improved Regularization and Robustness for Fine-tuning in Neural Networks: Experiments

 \textbf{Extension to few-shot classification.} We extend our approach to a few-shot image classification task.
 We compare our approach to the baseline regularization methods.
 In Table \ref{tab:few_shot}, we report the average accuracy of 600 sampled tasks from the meta-test split of the miniImageNet benchmark~\cite{vinyals2016matching}.
-We find that our layer-wise regularization method achieves $\mathbf{0.75\%}$ improvement on average compared to previous regularization methods.
+We find that our layer-wise regularization method achieves an average improvement of $\mathbf{0.75\%}$ compared to previous regularization methods.
 Additionally, regularization methods generally improve the performance of fine-tuning by over $\mathbf{1\%}$.

 \textbf{Ablation studies.} We study the influence of removing each component from our algorithm.
 Results shown in Table \ref{tab:noise_ablation} (cf. Section \ref{sec:ablation_study}) suggest that they all degrade performance.
 Thus, all three components in Algorithm \ref{alg:rnc} contribute to the final performance.
 The importance of each component depends on the noise rate.
-In particular, if the noise rate is higher than $40\%$, label-correction is the most critical component.
-Other ablation studies we present include: comparing the $\ell_2$ norm and the MARS norm in our algorithm and comparing the distance parameters between layer-wise and constant regularization.
+In particular, if the noise rate exceeds $40\%$, label correction is the most critical component.
+Other ablation studies we present include comparing the $\ell_2$ norm and the MARS norm in our algorithm, as well as comparing the distance parameters between layer-wise and constant regularization.
 We leave the details to Section \ref{sec:ablation_study}.